Culturally Grounded Wellness App for Postpartum Mothers

 Key Impact: Democratizes access to doula expertise and promotes self-advocacy through culturally centered, evidence-based support.

-04 / Information Gathering
+04 / Research Methodology

-Literature Review
+1. Literature Review

-Qualitative Data Analysis
+2. Qualitative Data Analysis

 To gain insight into the lived experiences of postpartum mothers beyond academic literature, we analyzed both primary and secondary accounts shared on Reddit.
 Using an inductive coding approach, we identified the recurring themes: